-Rodents, feral animals, and wildlife can be a significant source of disease on a feedyard.
+Rodents, feral animals, and wildlife may be a source of disease in a facility.
 Mobility allows them to spread disease both on and off premises.
 The threat posed by animals may be overlooked due to their small size and nocturnal activity.
-Controlling rodents and wildlife is difficult because of the open design of feedyards where food, water, and waste are easily accessible.
 Preventing feral animals and wildlife from entering the premises is the best strategy to mitigate the threat to livestock.